AndrewWPhillips/eggql/README.md

 }
 ```

-Fortunately, **eggql** itself will automatically shutdown query processing if the `context` is cancelled.
+Fortunately, **eggql** itself will automatically not start any more query processing if the `context` is cancelled.
 If you test this with a deeply nested query (and perhaps reduce the timeout in the `TimeoutHandler` below), you will see a message like this, even without `Hero` using a `Context` parameter:

 ```json
 {